Chris Houston (American football): Professional career

-2007 NFL Combine

 Atlanta Falcons

-Houston was drafted by the Atlanta Falcons in the second round of the 2007 NFL Draft.
+Houston was selected by the Atlanta Falcons in the second round of the 2007 NFL draft with the 41st overall pick.
 During his second season in 2008, against the Kansas City Chiefs, he had his first career interception and returned it for a touchdown.
 In three years with the Falcons he started 37 of 44 games, recording 166 tackles and three interceptions.

 Detroit Lions

-On March 8, 2010, Houston was traded to the Detroit Lions for a sixth-round pick in the 2010 NFL Draft and a conditional seventh round pick in the 2011 NFL Draft.
+On March 8, 2010, Houston was traded to the Detroit Lions for a sixth-round pick in the 2010 NFL draft and a conditional seventh round pick in the 2011 NFL draft.

 On June 13, 2014, the Lions released him due to injury concerns.

 Carolina Panthers

 Houston signed with the Carolina Panthers on June 15, 2015.
 He announced his retirement on August 4, 2015.